Florida governor declares widespread state of emergency ahead of Idalia’s expected landfall - The Boston Globe

 Advertisement

+Tampa International Airport and St.Pete-Clearwater International Airport said they would close on Tuesday, and the Sunrail commuter rail service in Orlando was being suspended.

-DeSantis warned of a “major impact” to the state, noting that what was originally forecast to be nothing stronger than a tropical storm was now predicted to become a Category 3 hurricane.
+DeSantis warned of a “major impact” to the state, noting the potential for Idalia to become a Category 3 hurricane.

 “The property — we can rebuild someone’s home,” DeSantis said during a news conference Monday.
-“You can’t unring the bell, though, if somebody stays in harm’s way and does battle with Mother Nature.
-This is not something that you want to do battle with.”
+“You can’t unring the bell, though, if somebody stays in harm’s way and does battle with Mother Nature."

-Large parts of the western coast of Florida are at risk of storm surges and floods anytime a storm of this magnitude approaches.
-Pasco and Levy counties, located north of Tampa, both ordered mandatory evacuations for some residents deemed to be at risk.
+Large parts of the western coast of Florida are at risk for storm surges and floods.
+Pasco and Levy counties, located north of Tampa, both ordered mandatory evacuations for some residents.
 In Levy County, officials said residents of Cedar Key must be off the island by Tuesday evening because storm surges would make bridges impassable.

 “Once the storm surge comes in, help may not be available to reach you,” the county said in a public advisory.